 print("Failed to retrieve data from the URL.")

-Importing Libraries: The function depends on the
+Importing Libraries: The function depends on the requests

-library to make HTTP requests and theBeautifulSoup
+library to make HTTP requests and the BeautifulSoup

-class from thebs4
+class from the bs4

-module to parse HTML content.HTTP Request: It sends an HTTP GET request to the URL provided as the
+HTTP Request: It sends an HTTP GET request to the URL provided as the url

-parameter.Response Handling: It checks if the response status code is
+Response Handling: It checks if the response status code is 200

-, which indicates that the request was successful and the webpage is available.Parsing HTML: If the response is successful, the function uses BeautifulSoup to parse the HTML content of the webpage.
+Parsing HTML: If the response is successful, the function uses BeautifulSoup to parse the HTML content of the webpage.

-Finding Current Elements: It then finds a specific
+Finding Current Elements: It then finds a specific <a>

-tag with a class attribute value of'vehicles-export'
+tag with a class attribute value of 'vehicles-export'

 .
 This tag likely contains data about vehicles.
-The function extracts the value of the'data-vehicles'
+The function extracts the value of the 'data-vehicles'

 attribute from this tag and splits it into a set of elements.
-These elements represent the current data about vehicles available on the webpage.Finding New Elements: It calculates the set difference between the
+These elements represent the current data about vehicles available on the webpage.

-set and a set namedprevious_elements
+set and a set named previous_elements

 .
-This subtraction operation identifies any elements that are incurrent_elements
+This subtraction operation identifies any elements that are in current_elements

-but not inprevious_elements
+but not in previous_elements

-, effectively finding new elements since the last time this function was called.Printing Results: If new elements are found, it prints a message indicating the presence of new elements along with the new elements themselves.
+Printing Results: If new elements are found, it prints a message indicating the presence of new elements along with the new elements themselves.
 If no new elements are found, it prints a message stating so.

 Error Handling: If the HTTP request fails (e.g., due to a connection issue or an invalid URL), it prints an error message.